PowerShell/Community-Blog/Docs/Reviewers-Guide.md

 - DO NOT use the H1 header - WordPress automatically puts the title at the top of the post
 - Use [ATX Headers](https://github.github.com/gfm/#atx-headings) only
 - Use sentence case for all headers
-- Do not skip levels - no H3 without an H2
+- Don't skip levels - no H3 without an H2
 - Max depth of H3 or H4
 - Blank line before and after